Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 If your chest pain lasts longer than a few minutes and doesn't go away when you rest or take your angina medications, it may be a sign you're having a heart attack.
 Call 911 or emergency medical help.
-Arrange for transportation.
-Only drive yourself to the hospital as a last resort.
+Only drive yourself to the hospital if there is no other transportation option.

-If chest discomfort is a new symptom for you, it's important to see your doctor to find out what's causing your chest pain and to get proper treatment.
-If you've been diagnosed with stable angina and it gets worse or changes, seek medical attention immediately.
+If chest discomfort is a new symptom for you, it's important to see your health care provider to determine the cause and to get proper treatment.
+If you've been diagnosed with stable angina and it gets worse or changes, seek medical help immediately.

-Angina is caused by reduced blood flow to your heart muscle.
-Your blood carries oxygen, which your heart muscle needs to survive.
-When your heart muscle isn't getting enough oxygen, it causes a condition called ischemia.
+Angina is caused by reduced blood flow to the heart muscle.
+Blood carries oxygen, which the heart muscle needs to survive.
+When the heart muscle isn't getting enough oxygen, it causes a condition called ischemia.

-The most common cause of reduced blood flow to your heart muscle is coronary artery disease (CAD).
-Your heart (coronary) arteries can become narrowed by fatty deposits called plaques.
+The most common cause of reduced blood flow to the heart muscle is coronary artery disease (CAD).
+The heart (coronary) arteries can become narrowed by fatty deposits called plaques.
 This is called atherosclerosis.

-During times of low oxygen demand — when you're resting, for example — your heart muscle may still be able to function on the reduced amount of blood flow without triggering angina symptoms.
-But when you increase the demand for oxygen, such as when you exercise, angina can result.
+During times of low oxygen demand — when resting, for example — the heart muscle may still be able to work on the reduced amount of blood flow without triggering angina symptoms.
+But when the demand for oxygen goes up, such as when exercising, angina can result.

-The following risk factors increase your risk of coronary artery disease and angina:
+The following things may increase the risk of angina:

 - Tobacco use.
-Chewing tobacco, smoking and long-term exposure to secondhand smoke damage the interior walls of arteries — including arteries to your heart — allowing deposits of cholesterol to collect and block blood flow.
+Smoking, chewing tobacco and long-term exposure to secondhand smoke can damage the lining of the arteries, allowing deposits of cholesterol to collect and block blood flow.

 - High blood pressure.
 Over time, high blood pressure damages arteries by accelerating hardening of the arteries.

-- Lack of exercise.
+- Not enough exercise.
 An inactive lifestyle contributes to high cholesterol, high blood pressure, type 2 diabetes and obesity.
-However, it is important to talk with your doctor before starting an exercise program.
+Talk to your health care provider about the type and amount of exercise that's best for you.

-- Pressure, fullness or a squeezing pain in the center of your chest that lasts for more than a few minutes
+- Pressure, fullness or a squeezing pain in the center of the chest that lasts for more than a few minutes

-- Pain extending beyond your chest to your shoulder, arm, back, or even to your teeth and jaw
+- Pain extending beyond the chest to the shoulder, arm, back, or even to the teeth and jaw

 - Increasing episodes of chest pain